London Mule

 For dessert, enjoy it with a Milk Tart or a Bakewell Tart.

-Follow it up with another British cocktail, the Pimm’s Cup, or a classic Gin & Tonic made with London Dry Gin.
+Follow it up with another British cocktail, the Pimm’s Cup.

 a jigger lies next to a london mule.